Theta-Limited/OpenAthena-Legacy-Python/drone_sensor_data_blurb.md

 [parseImage.py](./playground/parseImage.py) has an experimental feature for automatic extraction and use of EXIF/XMP sensor information from drone photos

-parseImage.py can be run in an **interactive** mode, or **headless** mode based on what arguments are given after `python parseImage.py`. **interactive** is designed for use by humans with one or more images, **headless** is designed for use by automation with one or more images.
+parseImage.py can be run in an **interactive** mode, or **headless** mode based on what arguments are given after `python parseImage.py`. **Interactive** is designed for use by humans with one or more images, **headless** is designed for use by automation with one or more images.
 The output of **headless** mode is subject to change in future versions

 #### interactive

 Before using parseImage.py, make sure you have a valid geoTiff file that covers at least the location of the drone and the possible location of its subject.
-One way to do this is to get the drone's location from an image's metadata, then [clip a geoTiff file of the surrounding area](./playground/EIO_fetch_geotiff_example.md)
+One way to do this is to get the drone's location from an [image's metadata](drone_sensor_data_blurb.md#manual-extraction), then [clip a geoTiff file of the surrounding area](./playground/EIO_fetch_geotiff_example.md)

 Next, choose an image for which to resolve the location of its subject.
-For example `DJI_0420.JPG`:
+For example `DJI_0419.JPG`:
 ![image of Thompson Park, GA with small shed and concrete area centered](DJI_0419_L.jpeg)

 Finally, run `parseImage.py`.
 To save time, the geoTiff file can be provided as the first argument after `python parseImage.py` (or `python3 parseImage.py` on Macs for example):